Get free coupons from Optum Perks — accepted at pharmacies nationwide.

 - Low-fat dairy products

 If you need help getting started on DASH, talk with your health care provider or dietitian.
-You can also check out this guide from the National Heart, Lung, and Blood Institute.
+You can also check out this guide.

 Do you know that different pharmacies charge different prices for the same prescription?
 Find the best deal near you with the Optum Perks app.
 Just download, type in your medication, and voila!